Warren-SJ/Flower-Stock-Exchange/README.md

 ```
 Alternatively, you can download the repository as a zip file and extract it to a directory of your choice.

-2. If Visual Studio is installed, open the solution file `Flower-Stock-Exchange-UI.sln` in Visual Studio and run the program.
-Run in release mode for better performance.
+2. If Visual Studio is installed, open the solution file Flower-Stock-Exchange-UI.sln in Visual Studio.
+Select either Debug or Release mode, and run the program.
+Running in Release mode is recommended for better performance.
+If Visual Studio is not installed, it can be downloaded from Microsoft's official website [here](https://visualstudio.microsoft.com/downloads/)

-3. If Visual Studio is not installed and another IDE is used, create a project and add the source files to the project.
+3. If you are using a different IDE, create a new project, add all source files (`main.cpp`, `account_entry.cpp`, etc.), and configure any dependencies or settings required.
 Compile and run the program.

 4. If an IDE is not used, compile the program using the following command:
 ```bash
 g++ -o Flower_Stock_Exchange main.cpp account_entry.cpp account.cpp logic.cpp order_book.cpp orders.cpp
 ```
-**Note**: You need to have g++ installed on your machine to compile the program.
-If you are using a different compiler, replace `g++` with the appropriate command.
+**Note**: You need `g++` installed to use this command.
+If you’re on Windows, you may need MinGW or a compatible compiler to run this command.

 5. Enter the absolute path of the orders file when prompted.
 The python script names `data_generation.py` is provided to generate a random orders file.
 Number of orders and error probability can be adjusted in the script.